cameronbracken/Enhanced-R/README.md

 #### Application path

-* In default, Enahnced R will search application's location automatically.
-To manaully edit application's path, go to Preferences -> Package Settings -> Enhanced R -> Settings
+* In default, Enahnced-R will search for applications automatically.
+To manaully edit applications' paths, go to Preferences -> Package Settings -> Enhanced R -> Settings